ishank-juneja/UCUCB/README.md

 1. Create a bandit instance `.txt` file defining the correlated bandit instance on which the policies are to be simulated

-2. Set simulation parameters
+2. Set the simulation parameters in the script

 3. Run script and save results in a `.txt` file

-4.
+Details Coming soon

 ### Related Work on Github

 1. Our implementation of other sequential decision making algorithms for Multi-Armed-Bandits implemented in [this repository](https://github.com/ishank-juneja/intelligent-agents).
 Implemented algorithms

-2. The
+2. Work on correlated Age-of-Information bandits [repository](https://github.com/ishank-juneja/Correlated-AoI-Bandits)

 ### References